hhkaos/awesome-arcgis/arcgis/products/web-map-viewer/README.md

 * [Análisis de geoenriquecimiento](https://www.youtube.com/watch?v=MvKPced5oI8)

 ## Additional resources

+Repo: [esri-es/geojson2fs-service](https://github.com/esri-es/geojson2fs-service): Ready to use service that can be used to transform GeoJSON files into ArcGIS Feature Services on the fly.
+Useful to load third party GeoJSON datasets been hosted and maintained by the third party into Web Maps using the Web Map Viewer

 Probably not all the resources are in this list, please use the [ArcGIS Search](https://esri-es.github.io/arcgis-search/) tool looking for: ["Web Map Viewer"](https://esri-es.github.io/arcgis-search/?search="Web Map Viewer"&utm_campaign=awesome-list&utm_source=awesome-list&utm_medium=page).